iransec/Security-Manuals/README.md

 ```bash
 npm install -g live-server
 ```
-3. and use the command `live-server` in terminal, for each execution.
+3. Use the `live-server` command in terminal, for each execution.